Skip to content

 error: could not apply 396de08... changes

-1. Open the conflicting files - Git marks conflicts like this:
+1. Open the conflicting file(s)

 <<<<<<< HEAD